 [Page 290, line 20] Mount Washington a peak in the Presidential Range of the White Mountains, northern New Hampshire, USA.
 Its height is 6288 feet.
 A cog railway to the summit (left) was built in 1869.

 [Page 290, line 22] Annandale the Race Course and sports ground on the north side of Simla, India.
 It is 6,100 feet above sea level.

 [Page 290, line 23] Chaura Maidan meaning the wide or broad open area.
 The Chaura Maidan Road runs from The Mall westwards towards Summer Hill Road, passing below Peterhof (the Viceroy’s residence until 1888).
 This maidan has not been located on the maps available, but the general terrain in and around Simla (Shimla) is very broken and would indeed provide a hair-raising ride as Kipling hypothesises.
-A good impression of the terrain can be obtained from the photographs in this Shimla website.

 [Page 290, line 32] tiffin Hobson-Jobson defines this as: ‘Luncheon, Anglo-Indian and Hindustani, at least in English households.’
 Thus it would be a repast taken around midday.
 One apposite citation from 1850 that is given is as follows:

 ‘A vulgar man, who enjoys a champagne tiffin and swindles his servants … may be a pleasant companion to those who do not hold him in contempt as a vulgar knave, but he is not a gentleman.’

 [Page 291, line 2] Dalhousie a Punjab hill station towards the head of the River Ravi.
 Kipling and his sister, after staying there, referred to it as “Dull houses”.
 See also the article by Jane Caleb in KJ 328.